eagronin/credit-card-fraud-report/README.md

 ![](https://github.com/eagronin/credit-card-fraud-report/blob/master/roc.png?raw=true)

-As discussed in the example in the
+As discussed in an example in the
 [previous section](https://eagronin.github.io/credit-card-fraudr-analyze/), it shows that the recall (or the true positive rate) of 95 percent can be achieved when the false positive rate is 16 percent.
 However, in this case the precision is going to decline to only 7.9 percent (meaning that of all the transactions